joaomgcd/VoiceAssistantWebHook/README.md

 		return "Your name on Spotify is " + data["display_name"] + " and you have " + str(data["followers"]["total"]) + " followers"

 ```
-Here you can see that there's a base **AssistantHandlerSpotify** that simply defines the base URL for the Spotify API.
+Here you can see that there's a base **AssistantHandlerSpotify** that defines the base properties for the Spotify API like the base URL for the API calls, the auth URLs and the auth scopes it needs.
 Then you have an implementation of an endpoint with the **AssistantHandlerSpotifyUser** which gets user data and returns it as speech.
 To be able to use these you need to use the [Auth Page](static/auth.html) to enter the API's details and sign-in with your user.

 # IMPORTANT: SUBJECT TO CHANGE